james1821/TicketWorkProgress/README.md

 Improvements to be made
-* Add role based authentication using nextAuth *Improve UI/UX
+* Add role-based authentication using nextAuth

+* Improve UI/UX